Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 * A good grasp of math.
 You'll mainly use math for positioning when drawing to the screen, and that's mostly adding/subtracting offsets or multiplying for pixel zoom.

-The next two sections will walk you through creating a very simple mod.
+The next few sections will walk you through creating a very simple mod.
 If you follow along, you'll have created a mod!
 All that will be left is making it do what you want. :)

 <span id="help"></span>